camunda-community-hub/micronaut-camunda-platform-7/README.md

 This section describes what needs to be done to use `micronaut-camunda-bpm-feature` in a Micronaut project.

-Do need an example?
+Do you need an example?
 See our example application at [/micronaut-camunda-bpm-example](/micronaut-camunda-bpm-example).

 ## Add Dependency using Gradle
 1. (Optionally) create an empty Micronaut project with `mn create-app my-example`